Robotic Contact Juggling: Feedback Control for Dynamic Rolling

 As discussed in Section~\ref{sec:motion_planning}, the optimization first solves for a trajectory history that is represented coarsely, using a small number of state and control segments.
 The solved-for controls are then simulated by a more accurate, higher-order numerical integration method than the integrator implicit in the constraints in the nonlinear optimization.
 If the final state error in the fine trajectory is too large (i.e., greater than the goal error tolerance $\eta$), we perform another iteration of the motion plan with additional state and control segments.
 The goal error tolerance for this motion plan was given by $\eta = 0.1$ from Table~\ref{tab:sphere-plate-iDC-parameters}.
 To further decrease this error, we stabilize the planned trajectory with a feedback controller.

 We generate the time-varying gain matrix $\mathbf{K}_\text{LQR}(t)$ by plugging the planned trajectory and gain matrices into Eq.~\eqref{eq:K_function}, and then stabilize the trajectory using the feedback control law from Eq.~\eqref{feedbackControl}.
-The open-loop simulation using the higher-order numerical integration method (MATLAB's $\operatorname{ode45}$) gives us the state trajectory $\Z_\mathrm{fine}(t)$.
-The closed-loop simulation gives us the state trajectory $\Z_\mathrm{fbk}(t)$.
-Plots of the distance errors between the output trajectories and the nominal trajectory $\Z_\mathrm{nom}(t)$ are shown in Figure~\ref{fig:feedback_control_comparison}.
+The open-loop simulation using the higher-order numerical integration method (MATLAB's $\operatorname{ode45}$) yields the state trajectory $\Z_\mathrm{fine}(t)$.
+The closed-loop simulation yields the state trajectory $\Z_\mathrm{fbk}(t)$.
+Plots of the distance errors between the controlled trajectories and the nominal trajectory $\Z_\mathrm{nom}(t)$ are shown in Figure~\ref{fig:feedback_control_comparison}.